jakedheath123/nc-news-front-end-project/README.md

 ## Overview

   The purpose of this front-end project was to create a single page
-      application with React, using HTTP request types to interact with my back-end API and HTTP response codes to update the UI accordingly.
+      application with React, using HTTP request types to interact with my own back-end API and HTTP response codes to update the UI accordingly.
 The application was to also be fully responsive across different screen resolutions, and consolidate understanding of making a C.R.U.D application